mehmetcanayaz/countryreputation/README.md

-# Country Reputation and Corporate Activity (Code update is in progress)
+# Code and Data for Country Reputation and Corporate Activity

 I provide the necessary criteria for a 5% test on our IV procedure based on Lee, McCrary, Moreira, and Porter (2022).